-&lt;sup>7There are 94 US federal judicial districts, each of which are wholly contained within states; these are the regions at which the Department of Justice and the US federal court operate, each with its own US attorney and Department of Justice office.
+7There are 94 US federal judicial districts, each of which is wholly contained within a state; these are the regions at which the Department of Justice and the US federal court operate, each with its own US attorney and Department of Justice office.
 We provide a map of these districts in Appendix A.